Hunting Water for Moose

 Keeping a water hunt in your game plan could be the difference between filling a tag, or hanging it on the weeping willow come end of season.

-I've only really hunted moose here one season (It's in a WMU that now has few adult tags) but opening weekend two years ago I did.
+I've only really hunted moose here one season (It's in a WMU that now has few adult tags), but during the opening weekend a few years ago, I did.
 At first light, a bull moose answered my cow call but would not come out.
 The animal thrashed and crashed but kept away from any opening.
 I could hear him walking through the bush across the pond, raising hell.
 This happened for a couple of days in a row.
 I'm not exactly sure what it was that held the bull back, but he never showed his face.
 However, thrashed trees and large tracks in and around where I had been calling showed he did come to inspect under the cover of darkness.

 Important: Ontario Hunting Regulations